-Using PaaS, the company could have built a data service, and then began the process of separating out the different types of data into data stores that are designed to handle them (e.g. SQL Server OLTP for transactional data and OLAP for analytical data, MongoDb for XML documents and ELK for logging).
-PaaS could have provided the various data stores as managed services, and the data service as a registered component discoverable by the various applications via a service registry.
+Using PaaS, the company could have built a data service, and then began the process of separating out the different types of data into data stores that are designed to handle them (e.g., SQL Server OLTP for transactional data and OLAP for analytical data, MongoDB for XML documents and ELK for logging).
+PaaS could have provided the various data stores as managed services and the data service as a registered component discoverable by the multiple applications via a service registry.

 Applications wouldn’t need to account for data storage locations, as the data service would manage all data abstraction.
 In the end, the data service would have made the data store far more efficient and the applications faster.

 Cause #3: No On-Demand Deployment Capability.
-Each time the company wanted to undertake a refactoring effort, it meant long test and deployment cycles, as the entire functionality of the platform would need to be tested and deployed at once.
-These efforts were significantly hampered by the fact that they did not have easily reproducible environments that could be deployed and upon which integration and regression tests could be run.
+Each time the company wanted to undertake a refactoring effort, it meant extended test and deployment cycles, as the complete functionality of the platform would need to be tested and deployed at once.
+These efforts were significantly hampered by the fact that they did not have easily reproducible environments that could be used and upon which integration and regression tests could be run.

-Using PaaS, the company could have created and deployed instances easily, automatically, and quickly allowing the team to properly put new code through its paces.
-Moreover, these instances would have been production replicas (along with production-level test data) which would have provided the highest fidelity test model for the team; an environment that provides all of the randomness of data and user input, machine behavior, and networking issues that users will face in production.
+Using PaaS, the company could have created and deployed instances easily, automatically, and quickly allowing the team to correctly put the new code through its paces.
+Moreover, these instances would have been production replicas (along with production-level test data) which would have provided the highest fidelity test model for the team; an environment that contains all of the randomnesses of data and user input, machine behavior, and networking issues that users will face in production.

 Instead, testing was limited due to the effort it took to create a suitable environment.